defold/defold.github.io/assets/tiled.md

 layout: asset
 asset: tiled
 title: Tiled
-description: Your free, easy to use and flexible level editor.
-Tiled has a Defold tilemap exporter plugin for direct import of maps into Defold.
+description: b'Your free, easy to use and flexible level editor.
+Tiled has a Defold tilemap exporter plugin for direct import of maps into Defold.'
 ---